prmr/JetUML/docs/install.md

 # Download and Installation

+Download the application from the [latest release](https://github.com/prmr/JetUML/releases) page.
 JetUML is available under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html).
-The application is distributed as a Java archive (jar) file, or as native binary application on some operating systems.
-Download the application from the [latest release](https://github.com/prmr/JetUML/releases) page.
-Please consider supporting the project by starring [the GitHub repo](https://github.com/prmr/JetUML) and by [writing an endorsement](mailto:jetuml@cs.mcgill.ca).
+The application is distributed as a Java archive (jar) file.
+Please support the project by starring [the GitHub repo](https://github.com/prmr/JetUML) and by [writing an endorsement](mailto:jetuml@cs.mcgill.ca).

 ## Privacy Policy